Blog · AI & automation

 Key takeaways

-The uncomfortable truth is that the business that chases the quote usually wins it — not the cheapest, and not even the best.
-So let's break down why quotes stall, the follow-up cadence that actually closes them, and how to make the whole thing automatic.
+Here's the part that stings: the business that chases the quote usually wins it.
+Not the cheapest.
+Not even the best.
+So let's cover why quotes stall, the follow-up cadence that closes them, and how to make the whole thing run on its own.

 Why do quotes go quiet after you send them?